Top 15 Signs of Steroid-Use (Science-Based)

 Potent AAS can cause overactive sebaceous glands, stimulating excessive levels of sebum.

 Sebum is a waxy matter, that in standard amounts acts as a healthy moisturizer to the hair and skin.

-However, in over secretion can result in blocked pores.
-In extreme cases this can lead to cystic acne, where cysts the size of golf balls may form underneath the skin.
+However, over secretion can result in blocked pores.
+In extreme cases, this can lead to cystic acne, where cysts the size of golf balls may form underneath the skin.

 8. Difficulty Urinating

 Androgenic steroids can cause benign prostatic hyperplasia (enlargement of the prostate gland).

 This can lead to blocked urinary flow, making it more difficult for men to empty their bladder.

 This side effect is what inspired Dr. John Bosley Ziegler to design a compound that would be more anabolic than Testosterone, yet less androgenic; as it was known that Soviet athletes were using catheters (consequent of their Testosterone use).